Vieshoth/vieshoth.github.io/_posts/Linux/2016-11-25-partition.markdown

 so lets start partitioning the eMMC

-* Inside the fdisk command prompt press n and enter
+* Inside the fdisk command prompt enter the character 'n'.
 * It will ask for partition type.
 Select the 'p' option for primary.
 * And then select the partition number, since this is our first partition we go with the default one.
 * The sector doesnot start with 0.
 Because it needs some space to store partition table and some meta data.
 Here in this eMMC it starts from 2048.
 So we too go with the defualt value.
 * And then the last sector.
-That means where the partition should end.
+This means where the partition should end.
 To this we need to do a small calculation.
 As we said earlier our first partition should have 100MB.
 To find the last sector divide the 100MB with 512 bytes and add 2018

 Ex: (100*1024*1024/512) + 2048 = 206848
 now give the last sector value as 206848 and press enter.